NovatecConsulting/camunda-platform-7-cinema/README.md

-## Camunda Cinema
+## BPMN Cinema
-Camunda Cinema is a showcase for the different concepts in Camunda BPM:
+BPMN Cinema is a showcase for the different concepts in open source BPM engines:

 - Error Handling
 - Compensation